Flea beetle: Relationship with humans

 Flea beetles may be beneficial or may be pests, depending on the species.

 Pest

-Many major agricultural crops are attacked by flea beetles, including various cruciferous plants such as mustard and rapeseed (particularly canola in northwestern North America).
+Many major agricultural crops are attacked by flea beetles, including various cruciferous plants such as mustard and rapeseed.
 Numerous garden plants are also subject to flea beetle feeding, such as flowers of Gardenia and Rothmannia by Altica species.

 Flea beetles execute their most severe attacks during dry weather and are most active on sunny days.
 The larvae are known to chew roots.

 Companion plant

 Flea beetles can be deterred by a number of different companion plants, that can be grown intercropped in a garden to benefit neighboring plants.
 For example, thyme, catnip, and other kinds of mint cover up the scent of nearby plants.

 Radishes, on the other hand, can be grown as a trap crop, luring the flea beetles away from more important crops.
 Since the root isn't harmed by the beetles, they remain useful, themselves.

 A number of natural predators can be employed to keep flea beetles in check, including two that parasitize it: braconid wasps and tachinid flies.
 In both cases, the larval stage feeds on the flea beetle, while the adults feed on nectar and pollen; some species are even important pollinators.
 To encourage braconid wasps and tachinid flies, some types of flowers can be planted between crops: umbels such as caraway, herb fennel, coriander and Ammi majus, and simple open flowers such as California poppies and pot marigolds, as well as yarrows.